...

 Impact on Foreign Direct Investment (FDI)

 The rather low minimum wage in India is a two-edged blade.
-One may argue that it provides a notable cost benefit, which draws FDI, particularly in industries like manufacturing and IT services.
-Conversely, it also reflects more general socioeconomic issues that might affect worker happiness and output.
-Investors wishing to enter the Indian market need a sophisticated knowledge of these dynamics.
+One may argue that it provides a notable cost-benefit, which attracts FDI, particularly in industries such as manufacturing and IT services.

 India’s Minimum Wage Compliance and Enforcement Mechanisms